charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 Focus on creating or updating the `docs/plans/architecture.md` file through a collaborative, multi-step process.

+1.  **Pre-Architecture Analysis**: Before proposing architectural changes, perform comprehensive validation:
+    - **Current Implementation Assessment**: Analyze existing `src/` codebase against current architecture
+    - **Roadmap Alignment Analysis**: Identify technical roadmap components lacking architectural coverage
+    - **Architecture Comprehensiveness Assessment**: Validate that architecture document provides complete coverage of all system components, data flows, external integrations, security patterns, and performance requirements
+    - **Implementation-Architecture Gap Report**: Generate severity-classified analysis:
+      - **🚨 CRITICAL**: Security violations, unsafe patterns, architectural violations causing system risks
+      - **⚠️ WARN**: Suboptimal patterns, missing documentation, interface inconsistencies
+      - **✅ COMPLIANT**: Proper architectural implementation
+      - **📋 APPROVED EXCEPTIONS**: Documented deviations in architecture deviations log
+      - **📝 INCOMPLETE**: Architecture gaps where roadmap components, system flows, or critical patterns lack documentation
+    - **Present Validation Report**: Show user current architectural state before proposing changes
+    - **Architecture Completeness Questions**: If INCOMPLETE gaps found, ask targeted questions to identify missing architectural elements

-1.  **High-Level Discussion**: Initiate a collaborative discussion.
+2.  **High-Level Discussion**: Initiate a collaborative discussion.
 First, summarize the **current architecture** as defined in `architecture.md` (if it exists).
-Then, ask clarifying questions to understand how new product requirements or architectural philosophies might require changes to the system.
+Then, ask specific collaborative questions to guide architectural decisions:

+    **Architecture Gap Analysis Questions:**
+    - "I found [X] CRITICAL violations and [Y] WARN issues.
+Which should we address first?"
+    - "For the missing [Component Name], what are your preferences for [specific architectural decision]?"
+    - "The current architecture doesn't cover [Phase 2 feature].
+How should we integrate this?"
+    - "I see [specific violation].
+Should we fix the implementation or add it to approved deviations?"

+    **Architecture Comprehensiveness Questions:**
+    - "The architecture document lacks coverage for [Component/Feature] from the technical roadmap.
+How should this component integrate with the existing system?"
+    - "I don't see architectural patterns for [Data Flow/Integration].
+What are your requirements for this interaction?"
+    - "The architecture is missing [Security/Performance/Reliability] specifications for [Component].
+What are your requirements here?"
+    - "Several roadmap components ([List]) lack architectural documentation.
+Should we prioritize these or focus on current phase requirements?"
+    - "The system diagram doesn't show [External Service/Database/API] integration patterns.
+How should these be architected?"
+    - "Error handling and recovery patterns are not fully documented for [Component/Flow].
+What's your preferred approach?"

+    **Component Design Questions:**
+    - "For [Component Name], do you prefer [Option A] or [Option B] approach?"
+    - "How should [Component A] interact with [Component B]?"
+    - "What security requirements do you have for [specific feature]?"
+    - "Should [Component] be synchronous or asynchronous?"

+    **Integration Strategy Questions:**
+    - "For [External Service], what's your preferred authentication method?"
+    - "How should we handle [specific error scenario]?"
+    - "What performance requirements do you have for [specific operation]?"
+    - "Should [Feature] be configurable or hardcoded?"

+    **Phase Planning Questions:**
+    - "Which Phase 2 components are most critical for your immediate needs?"
+    - "Should we implement [Feature] now or defer to a later phase?"
+    - "What's your timeline for [specific architectural change]?"
+    - "Are there any constraints I should know about for [Component]?"

+    **Collaborative Decision Making:**
+    - Present specific options with pros/cons for each architectural decision
+    - Ask for user preferences on implementation approaches
+    - Confirm architectural trade-offs and their implications
+    - Validate that proposed changes align with user's vision and constraints

-2.  **Propose Principles**: Based on our discussion, propose a set of key architectural principles (e.g., "Security: All user data will be encrypted at rest," "Performance: API responses must be under 200ms"). **STOP** and await my approval of these principles.
+3.  **Propose Principles**: Based on our collaborative discussion, propose a set of key architectural principles (e.g., "Security: All user data will be encrypted at rest," "Performance: API responses must be under 200ms"). **STOP** and await my approval of these principles.

-3.  **Propose Detailed Design**: Once the principles are approved, propose the detailed architectural design.
+4.  **Propose Detailed Design**: Once the principles are approved, propose the detailed architectural design.
 This includes component descriptions, diagrams (using Mermaid.js syntax), and the "Approved Deviations Log" for the current development phase. **STOP** and await my approval of this detailed design.

+5.  **Collaborative Refinement**: After detailed design approval, engage in collaborative refinement:
+    - **Component-Specific Questions**: "For [Component], should we use [Pattern A] or [Pattern B]?"
+    - **Integration Questions**: "How should [Component A] communicate with [Component B]?"
+    - **Security Questions**: "What authentication method do you prefer for [Service]?"
+    - **Performance Questions**: "What are your latency requirements for [Operation]?"
+    - **Implementation Questions**: "Should [Feature] be implemented now or deferred?"
+    - **Validation Questions**: "Does this design match your vision for [Feature]?"

-4.  **Create/Refine Architecture File**: Once the detailed design is approved, create or update the full `architecture.md` file with all the agreed-upon content, following the structure defined in `docs/project_conventions.md`.
+6.  **Create/Refine Architecture File**: Once collaborative refinement is complete, create or update the full `architecture.md` file with all the agreed-upon content, following the structure defined in `docs/project_conventions.md`.

-5.  **Await Final Approval**: After providing the file, log `[ARCHITECTURE_PROPOSED]` and ask: **"Is this architecture approved?"** Once approved, the task is complete.
+7.  **Await Final Approval**: After providing the file, log `[ARCHITECTURE_PROPOSED]` and ask: **"Is this architecture approved?"** Once approved, the task is complete.

 ---